-In an environment of multilateral jurisdictions, the notion of interoperability of reconciliation, and financial clearing comes into play.
-There are two general methods for such multilateral reporting, reconciliation, and financial clearing.
-The first is for more than two jurisdictions to report and reconcile distance in multiple charges pairwise (bilateral) agreements along the lines of the alternatives presented in the previous section.
+In an environment of multilateral jurisdictions, the notion of interoperability of reporting, reconciliation, and financial clearing comes into play.
+There are two general methods for such reporting, reconciliation, multilateral and financial clearing.
+The first is for more than two jurisdictions to report and reconcile distance charges in multiple pairwise (bilateral) agreements along the lines of the alternatives presented in the previous section.
 This is the "mesh" approach used in some interoperability tolling environments for light vehicles like E-ZPass in the Northeast United States and Liber-t in

 France.
-This approach requires N!/(2\(N-2)!) links among agencies and N-1 links for each agency.
+This approach requires $N!/(2^(N-2)!)$ links among agencies and N-1 links for each agency.
 This is illustrated in the image at left, which depicts 5 agencies comprising 10 links, 4 for each agency.